Rizwanelansyah/nvim/README.md

-# Just A Minimal Neovim Config
+# Just A Neovim Config